 Consistent with, and in support of, the stipulations recommended above, we urge BOEM to establish in the regulations a supply chain bidding credit to be phased out once a robust offshore wind domestic supply chain is developed.
-BOEM must ensure that bidding credit investments in supply chain facilities include a requirement that suppliers utilize a supplier code of conduct that includes (1) commitments to freedom of association without employer involvement; (2) use health and safety committees; (3) workplaces free from harassment and discrimination; (4) equitable access to jobs and inclusion of disadvantaged workers; (5) family sustaining wages; and, where applicable, (5) training programs that are industry-recognized (by both employers and labor unions), have stackable credentials, are portable, and accredited.
-These requirements are essential to achieve the goals of OCSLA, including safety, fair return to the US, as well as the goals in various executive orders to increase the resiliency of America's supply chains, support workers organizing and empowerment, and advance racial equity and support for underserved communities.
+BOEM must ensure that bidding credit investments in supply chain facilities include a requirement that suppliers utilize a supplier code of conduct that includes:

+- 1. Commitments to freedom of association without employer involvement; - 2.
+Use health and safety committees; - 3.
+Workplaces free from harassment and discrimination; - 4.
+Equitable access to jobs and inclusion of disadvantaged workers; - 5.
+Family sustaining wages; and, where applicable, - 6.
+Training programs that are industry-recognized-by both employers and labor unions-have stackable credentials, are portable, and accredited.

+These requirements are essential to achieve the goals of OCSLA, including safety, fair return to the United States, as well as the goals in various executive orders to increase the resiliency of the nation's supply chains, support workers organizing and empowerment, and advance racial equity and support for underserved communities.
 Relatedly, BOEM should also require that manufacturers receive funds from the supply chain bidding credit to negotiate a community benefit agreement with any host communities of manufacturing facilities that includes access to jobs.
 Finally, we urge BOEM to require lessees utilizing the supply chain bidding credit to collect information related to the quantity and quality of jobs to be created (i.e., pay benefits, classification as employees, permanent jobs, predictable schedules, etc.) from bidding credit recipients and require lessees to submit this information in the documentation of the verifiable actions taken to satisfy the bidding credit requirements.